jpedro/jpedro.github.io/bash-dispatch.md

 Bash as a language is horrible.

 The weird syntax reeks of historical hacks on top of each other.
-Unfortunately, until a better shell language is designed we are stuck with it.
-PowerShell does a good job using objects but most configuration files and utilities still use plain text.
-And plain text is eternal.
+Unfortunately, until a better shell language is wide-spread we are stuck with it.
+PowerShell does a good job using objects.

 On the plus side, it's everywhere and it's easy to get started.
 As time goes by, you always add more cruft.